GVR Report cover Veterinary Anti-infectives Market Size, Share & Trends Report

 Latin America Veterinary Anti-infectives Market Trends

 The growing incidence of pet injuries and increased product sales drive the Latin American industry.
 Additionally, throughout the forecast period, the market is anticipated to be driven by the growing number of livestock and the existence of animal pharmaceutical firms.
 The Food & Agriculture Organization of the United Nations estimates that, with a cattle herd nearing 360 million heads, Latin America accounts for roughly 24 percent of global cattle production.
-Furthermore, it exports upwards of 22% of the world's beef, accounting for 23% of worldwide beef production.
+Furthermore, it exports over 22% of the world's beef, accounting for 23% of worldwide beef production.

 Middle East & Africa Veterinary Anti-infectives Market Trends